LEGO Star Wars: The Skywalker Saga Debuts in 1st on the New Zealand Charts

-LEGO Star Wars: The Skywalker Saga has debuted in first place on the New Zealand charts, according to IGEA for the week ending April 10, 2022.
+LEGO Star Wars: The Skywalker Saga has remained in first place in its second week on the New Zealand charts, according to IGEA for the week ending April 17, 2022.

-Elden Ring drops one spot to second place, while Grand Theft Auto V remained in third place.
+Grand Theft Auto V is up one spot to second place, while Elden Ring drops one spot to third place.

 Here are the top 10 best-selling titles in New Zealand for the week: